Social media and suicide: Discussion and support groups

 The Defense Centers of Excellence have expressed interest in using social media for suicide prevention.
 Facebook groups have sometimes been set up for suicide prevention purposes, including one that attracted 47,000 members.
 Although many teens and preteens encounter suicide-related posts from peers on different social media apps, they also encounter suicide prevention hotlines and website links as well.

 SAMHSA's Suicide Prevention Lifeline operates on Twitter, Facebook, and YouTube.
 The American Foundation For Suicide Prevention is trying to understand and prevent suicide through research, education, and advocacy.

-Reidenberg, the executive director of the United States-based prevention organization Suicide Awareness Voices of Education (SAVE), has become very involved in responding to suicidal messages.
-Facebook, the world's largest social network, has now implemented a direct intervention method.
-25 of the 50 American states, when a user posts a message on Facebook containing a phrase that its algorithms flag as indicating suicidal thoughts or intentions, a banner pops up on the user's page.
-If the user's page is flagged the user is provided with the number of the National Suicide Prevention Lifeline and given tips and links to support videos aligned with best prevention practices.
-Suicide is still a worldwide problem today and social media does not help.